- The water in the Earth: occurrence, water bodies, natural aqueous mixtures vs. distilled water, continental waters vs. marine waters.

 The water cycle, also known as the hydrological cycle, is the circulation of water between the different compartments or reservoirs of the Earth's Hydrosphere, involving changes in the physical state of water between liquid, solid, and gaseous phases.
 The water cycle is powered by the Sun's energy and the Earth's gravity.

-The Earth's water cycle involves the following main physical processes:
+The Earth's water cycle involves the following main physical processes

 Evaporation | Is the transfer of water from bodies of surface water into the atmosphere.
 This transfer involves a change in the physical state of water from liquid to gaseous phases, powered mainly by the solar radiation.
 90% of atmospheric water comes from evaporation. |